Serenity 6.5.2 Release Notes (2023-02-21)

 public string FullName { get; set; }

-To solve that, we can use Serenity's ability to select expressions based on the target dialect, e.g. the connection's dialect:
+To address this, we can utilize Serenity's capability to select expressions based on the target dialect, such as the connection's dialect:

 [Expression("CONCAT(CONCAT(T0.[FirstName], ' '), T0.[LastName])")]